marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Requirements

-There are no absolute requirements for the course, but you are expected to be familiar with basic mathematical functions, i.e. $y(x) = 8 x^2 + 3$.
+There are no absolute requirements for the course, but you are expected to be familiar with basic mathematical functions, i.e. y(x) = 8 x^2 + 3.
 Prior experience with programming and familiarity with basic matrix multiplicaiton will also be helpful, but are not necessary.

 ## Syllabus